 If you have the treatment on a different day to your planning session, you’ll need another anaesthetic on the day of your treatment.
 You may also need to take another laxative, or have another enema to empty your bowels for the treatment.
-You may have a catheter to drain urine from your bladder.
+You'll usually have a catheter to drain urine from your bladder.

 An ultrasound probe is again put inside your back passage to take images of your prostate and make sure the seeds are put in the right place.
 In some hospitals, the clinical oncologist might put gel into your urethra (the tube you urinate through).
-This may be used if you don’t have a catheter and helps the doctor see your urethra more clearly so they avoid putting any seeds into it.
+This is instead of a catheter and helps the doctor see your urethra more clearly so they avoid putting any seeds into it.

 The clinical oncologist then puts thin needles through your perineum (the area between the testicles and the back passage), and into your prostate.
 They pass the radioactive seeds through the needles into the prostate.
 The needles are then taken out, leaving the seeds behind.

-Depending on the size of your prostate, between 60 and 120 seeds are put into the prostate.
+Depending on the size of your prostate, between 60 and 120 seeds are put into the prostate using around 15 to 30 needles.
 The seeds can be loose individual seeds or linked together in a chain using material that slowly dissolves.
 Each hospital is different and the clinical oncologist will decide what type of seeds you will have.
 Treatment usually takes 45 to 90 minutes.